phantom-node/cryptreboot/README.md

 If you have successfully run cryptreboot on another distribution, please contact me and I will update the list.

+## Disk encryption method

+Currently, only LUKS-based disk-encryption is supported.
+If you use ZFS native encryption, cryptreboot will [downgrade](https://github.com/phantom-node/cryptreboot/issues/2) to standard reboot (using kexec).

 ## Requirements

 You need to ensure those are installed: